-Elaine M. Rogers is a Partner and Co-Chair of the Entertainment and Sports Group.
+Elaine M. Rogers is Co- Counsel for Entertainment matters.
 Ms. Rogers counsels clients in all aspects of the entertainment, sports and new media industries including publishing, fashion, branded entertainment, licensing, promotion, advertising, interactive media, theater, motion pictures and television.
 She represents publishers, actors, writers, production, media and sports companies, directors, financiers as well as professional athletes and broadcasters.
 Ms. Rogers regularly represents sports figures in endorsement, licensing, media and entertainment transactions.

 Ms. Rogers has served as production counsel on numerous high profile and independent films.
 She regularly advises clients in all aspects of the film and television process from acquisition of rights to production and distribution.
 Ms. Rogers is a filmmaker herself having produced film and television movies.

 Commonwealth of Massachusetts

 Ms. Rogers was a principal of Fish & Richardson PC, in the firm’s media and entertainment practice group and a film and television agent with the firm’s literary and dramatic rights agency.
 Prior to that, Ms. Rogers practiced media and entertainment law at one of Boston’s most elite firms, Hill and Barlow.